How to pronounce “Nixtamal”?

 -

-Since it’s experimental, it’s not versioned (meaning no
+Since it’s experimental, its manifest is not versioned (meaning no

-version = "1.0.0";inflake.nix) which ties the implementation to a version of Nix without a reasonable indicator to migrate or rollback to a version which leads can lead to unforeseen or catastrophic issues now that we are relying on the state of Nix on the machine -
+version = "1.0.0";inflake.nix) which ties the implementation to a version of Nix without a reasonable indicator to migrate or rollback to a version which leads can lead to unforeseen or catastrophic issues now that we are relying on the state of Nix executing it -

 -

-There have been external efforts to stablize like Deteriminate Nix, Lix, & so forth, but now you are reliant on a specific fork for stability; Like how every claims “just Markdown”, but Markdown being underspecified for the task means each fork (sometimes disguised as “flavor”), these version too will be imcompatble despite sharing
+There have been multiple external efforts to stablize like Deteriminate Nix, Lix, & so forth, but now you are reliant on a specific fork for stability.
+Like how many projects claim to have a syntax that is “just Markdown”, but Markdown being underspecified for the task means each project maintains a fork of the syntax (sometimes disguised as “flavor”).
+Just like the collisions you probably noticed trying to use the same Markdown file in 2 separately platforms, these flake forks will always be incompatible despite sharing

 flake.nix+flake.lockfiles -